 How will my older child react to seeing me breast-feed the new baby?

-If you plan to breast-feed your newborn, you might wonder how your older child will react to nursing sessions — or how to keep your older child busy while you nurse.
-Try not to worry.
-Your older child will likely express curiosity and might hover upon first seeing you breast-feed.
+If you plan to breast-feed your newborn, you might wonder how your older child will react or how to keep your older child busy while you nurse.
+Your older child might hover upon first seeing you breast-feed.
 Explain what you're doing and answer any questions your child might have.
-If you breast-fed your older child, explain that you did the same thing for him or her when he or she was a baby.
-To keep your child entertained while you nurse, set out toys, a workbook or other supplies beforehand.
-You might also play music or audio versions of children's books.
-If your older child asks if he or she can nurse, the decision is up to you.
-Most older children find the experience somewhat strange and quickly lose interest.
+If you breast-fed your older child, explain that you once did the same thing for him or her.

 How do I explain a medical concern to my older child?